TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. function:: enum_crls(store_name)

-   Retrieve CRLs from Windows' system cert store. *store_name* may be one of ``CA``, ``ROOT`` or ``MY``.
+   Retrieve CRLs kutoka Windows' system cert store. *store_name* may be one of ``CA``, ``ROOT`` or ``MY``.
 Windows may provide additional cert stores, too.